633 Squadron: Production

 Originally a project for director John Sturges, he initially worked on a script with Rod Serling of The Twilight Zone fame as early as 1958 and offered Jack Lord the leading role.
 After Sturges dropped out in favour of making The Magnificent Seven, Walter Mirisch took on the project after reading the book.
 Filming took place during the summer of 1963.

 Authentic period aircraft were used instead of models or special effects to create many of the aerial sequences.
 In part, this was because 633 Squadron was the first film shot in colour in Panavision widescreen format, a choice that made the use of archival film (a common expedient and cost-saving measure in previous films) unfeasible.
-Some aerial sequences were created using models and these are very obvious due to the unrealistic ways the models move.

 The original drafts of the script were penned by The Great Escape scriptwriter James Clavell.
 When Robertson expressed reservations about the story, producer Walter Mirisch engaged U.S. scriptwriter Howard Koch, resident in London, to rewrite the film to placate him.

+Filming took place in July and August 1963.

 Locations

+RAF Bovingdon substituted for the fictional RAF Sutton Craddock bomber airfield.
+The first two weeks of filming were to be at Bovingdon, with the last filming planned for Inverness.
+But two weeks at Bovingdon became four weeks, due to bad weather.
+John Crewdson was the main pilot, from Film Aviation Services.
+On Friday 9 August 1963, 37 year old John Crewdson filmed a crash of the HT-G Mosquito.

 The scenes were shot in the Scottish Highlands near Glen Coe, with most of the attack sequences filmed above Loch Morar and Loch Nevis.
+A helicopter was stationed at the Market Stance at Kingussie, which flew up the Spey Valley.
+The helicopter was from Worldwide Helicopter at Biggin Hill, with filming on Skye and at Oban.

 Inverness Airport was used for filming purposes and aircraft were based there while filming in the Highlands.
 The distinctive outline of some islands can be seen behind some of the cockpit shots.
 While the spectacular aerial scenes used real aircraft, more dangerous sequences were created with models.

-RAF Bovingdon substituted for the fictional RAF Sutton Craddock bomber airfield.
+The Lairig Ghru pass in the Cairngorms was used for the training flight sequences and scenes with the Norwegian resistance.
+The film crew were on the side of Loch Morlich for filming at Lairig Ghru.
+A later scene was at the Ailnack gorge at Tomintoul.
+The final main scene was at a loch in Skye, near a 2,700ft mountain, the Cuillin.

 The riverbank where Robertson's character romances Maria Perschy was Hurley Lock on the River Thames and was also used in a similar early scene in From Russia with Love.

 Some scenes were filmed at Staverton Airport in Gloucestershire and the nearby Churchdown Hill could be seen in some shots.
 The pub in which the aircrew relax was The Three Compasses in Aldenham, Hertfordshire, which still exists.

-The Lairig Ghru pass in the Cairngorms was used for the training flight sequences and scenes with the Norwegian resistance.
+The three main Mosquitos were from Skyfame Ltd at Staverton Airport Gloucestershire, with pilot 35 year old David Ogilvy (1928- July 2023).